-The answers management teams have found to this unprecedented challenge are rather impressive and I have no doubt that they will continue to excel.
+The answers management teams have found to this unprecedented challenge are rather impressive and I have no doubt they will continue to excel.
 The key reason for this success so far is a values-driven approach by leaders.
 My colleague Ted Bililies has written a thought-provoking piece about this: "The Kind Of Leaders We Need Now".
 Values-driven means equity-driven in the sense of creating an environment in which everyone is treated equally and fairly.

-But there is "another equity" which surprisingly has played a much smaller role than it could have so far: Driven by the low-interest environment, companies have taken on additional debt and governments have also provided significant funding through debt like structures.
+But there is "another equity" which surprisingly has played a much smaller role than it could have so far: Driven by the low-interest environment, companies have taken on additional debt and governments have also provided significant funding through debt-like structures.
 Combined with low EBITDAs, leverages have grown and it is about time to think about ways to strengthen the equity of companies.

-This would allow safer financing structures, create the headroom for future investments to tackle additional challenges like the green agenda and digitalization.
+This would allow for safer financing structures, create the headroom for future investments to tackle additional challenges like the green agenda and digitalization.
 It would also stabilize the banking sector.

 This could include:

 - It is vital to encourage a continued flow of funding for companies now, as many face up to the high debt burdens and overleveraged position that they may find themselves in as a consequence of financing programs putting debt first before equity.

 - Keeping capital investments buoyant during these uncertain economic times is critical and rewarding investors for their bravery may be a strategy to employ.